LED bulbs use 75% less energy than incandescent bulbs — DOE

 • The Result: If House A has empty batteries but House B has a surplus from their high-efficiency solar array, House B's energy flows instantly to House A. This "Buffer Pooling" increases neighborhood resilience by 400% compared to isolated systems.

 🏛️ 2.
-The MID-S (Microgrid Interconnection Device - Sovereign)
+The MID-S (Microgrid Interconnection Device - Resilient)

-The key to the Sovereign Neighborhood is the MID-S. This is a high-voltage switchgear that can disconnect an entire cul-de-sac from the utility grid in under 50 milliseconds.
+The key to the Resilient Neighborhood is the MID-S. This is a high-voltage switchgear that can disconnect an entire cul-de-sac from the utility grid in under 50 milliseconds.

-• The "islanding" moment: When the grid detects a frequency drop or a surge, the MID-S trips, and the neighborhood becomes a Sovereign Island.
+• The "islanding" moment: When the grid detects a frequency drop or a surge, the MID-S trips, and the neighborhood becomes a Resilient Island.

 • The Physics: The internal frequency is maintained by a master "Grid-Forming" (GFM) inverter system, typically located in a shared community energy vault.